-Washington, DC has a lot of unrated green space.
+Relax and unwind in one of the many parks in Washington, DC.
 One of my favorite ways to unwind on a nice evening or weekend is to grab picnic food from a local shop, pack a cooler, and head to one of these parks in the city.
 Most DC parks have lots of interesting wildlife, plants, and even pieces of history.
-I picked a lot of these spots below because they have both walkable areas to explore and areas to relax with a book or snacks.
+I picked many of these spots below because they have both walkable areas to explore and areas to relax with a book or snacks.
 All are free unless otherwise noted.

 The National Arboretum

 The National Arboretum is one of my favorite spots in any season.
 Even in winter, a snowy day or chilly stroll can do wonders to calm my anxiety.
 Don’t miss the Capitol Columns, Asian Gardens, and The National Bonsai and Penjing Museum.
 Picnics are allowed in the Grove of State Trees.
 Stop at Roaming Rooster on Bladensburg Road (slightly north of the Arboretum) to grab some of the city’s best chicken sandwiches for your picnic.
 You’ll find plenty of parking, shade, and picnic tables in that area.

 The National Arboretum has various degrees of shade so dress for the weather.
 It is open every day except for Christmas Day.
 Dogs are also welcome on a leash.

 Rock Creek Park